-To assist Scouts, parents, and leaders in keeping track of rank advancements, and other awards, as well as to allow for better communications, Pack 467 has subscribed to BSA’s electronic management system known as Scoutbook.
-Scoutbook is a Web application that makes it easier for our Den Leaders and Committee members to manage Advancement.
-The benefit is that you, as a parent or guardian of a scout can also mark off and review advancement records for your Scout.
-Scoutbook is mobile device friendly and is an easy reference for you to see how your Scout is progressing throughout the year.
-Scoutbook is free for parents to track their Scout.
-Our Pack has purchased the Pack Plan to make our Leaders jobs easier.
-You will not need to purchase a Family plan to track your scouts, this is covered under our Pack Plan.
+To assist Scouts, parents, and leaders in keeping track of rank advancements, and other awards, as well as to allow for better communications, Pack 34 has subscribed to BSA Scouting’s electronic management system known as Scoutbook.
+Scoutbook is a Web application that makes it easier for our Den Leaders and Committee members to manage Advancement, Calendars, Pack administration and much more.
+Scoutbook is mobile device friendly and is an easy reference for pack leaders to see how your Scout is progressing throughout the year.
+Scoutbook is free for units as it is an official resource of the BSA Scouting program.

-When you receive a Scoutbook invitation from Pack 34, please follow these steps:
+When you create a MYSCOUTING.ORG profile of if you receive a Scoutbook invitation from Pack 34, please follow these steps:

 - Update your info by selecting “My Dashboard”, then update your “My Account” info: Update all the fields you can.
 Choose a new password, “Edit Profile”, choose a User Name, ensure your phone numbers are correct (especially your mobile phone).
 If you see a BSA Member Number please don’t alter it.
 These are used to keep track of training info, etc. After your “Edit Profile” changes are complete, update/verify your other “My Account” info too, especially the “My Connections” with your son.